aditwhorra42/Visualisations-blogdown/content/post/2016-12-30-hello-markdown.md

 4. [Gallup Survey - India Visualisation](/Viz/Gallup Survey - India Visualisation.html) - A visualisation of the Gallup survey data in India.

 5. [India Survey PCA Report](/Viz/India Survey PCA Report.html) - A report that analyses the correlates of Literacy Rate using Principal Component Analysis.
-The report explains the different dimensions created after PCA and then clusters the districts based on different dimensions.
+The report explains the different dimensions created after PCA and then clusters the districts based on different dimensions